damonkelley/blog.damonkelley.me/source/2016-08-03-java-event-listeners.html.markdown

 ### An Outsiders Perspective

-Now that the `EZinePublisher` is registering listeners and emitting a _publish_ event, let's look at this from the perspective of the listener.
+Let's look at this from the perspective of the listener.
+We need to create a listener that will tweet when an issue is published.

-It would nice if we could we tweet to all of our followers on Twitter that a new issue is available.
-We can now create an event listener to do that.

 ```java
 class TweetOnPublishListener implements EZinePublisher.OnPublishEventListener {